mit-satori/getting-started/satori-cuda-aware-mpi.rst

 A complete example SLURM batch script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The script below shows a full example of the steps for CUDA and MPI using GPUs under SLURM.
-The example shows both the bash script launcher and the CUDA runtime calls.
-Only one of these is needed in practice, both are shown to illustrate the approaches.
+The script below shows a working full example of the steps for CUDA and MPI using multiple GPUs on multiple nodes under SLURM.
+The example shows both the bash script launcher and the CUDA runtime call approaches for assigning GPUs to ranks.
+Only one of these approaches is needed in practice, both are shown to illustrate the two approaches.

 .. code:: bash